 We can also use the output from function simulate to produce fan charts depicting the uncertainty associated with a model forecast.
-According to Cairns et al. (2011), such plots are central to the analysis of the plausibility of the forecast from a model, and can be used as a criterion when deciding upon what is the most appropriate model amongst a group of possible stochastic mortality models.
-Figure 9 shows fan charts depicting 50%, 80% and 95% prediction intervals for mortality rates at ages 65, 75 and 85 for each of the six models fitted to the England and Wales experience.
-Figure 9b, for instance, was produced with the code:
+According to Cairns et al. (2011), such plots are central to the analysis of the plausibility of the forecast from a model, and can be used as a criterion when deciding upon what is the most appropriate model among a group of possible stochastic mortality models.
+Figure 10 shows fan charts depicting 50%, 80% and 95% prediction intervals for mortality rates at ages 65, 75 and 85 for each of the six models fitted to the England and Wales experience.
+Such fan charts can be produced using the package fanplot (Abel 2015b,a).
+For instance, the fan chart for the Lee-Carter model shown in Figure 10a was produced with the code: